marcinhlybin/prometheus-barman-exporter/README.md

 ## Prometheus configuration

-Please note that `barman-exporter` is listing all backups and it is rather quite I/O heavy operation.
-It can take a while to complete.
+Please note that `barman-exporter` is listing all backups which is quite heavy operation to perform and it takes some time.
+Barman exporter caches its results because execution every 5 seconds would be impossible.

-**Definitely do not run barman exporter every minute**.

-Also do not set up very low cache time.

 ```
 scrape_configs: